4d/docs/docs/commands-legacy/value-type.md

  $vType:=Value type($o.value) //$vType=Is real
 ```

 **Value type** can be applied to any valid 4D expression, including fields, variables, and parameters.
 In this case, unlike the [Type](type.md) command, **Value type** returns the *internal* type of the value resulting from the evaluation of *expression*, and not its *declared* type.
 Since the 4D language converts some value types internally, the **Value type** result can differ from the declared type.
-For example, 4D internally converts the "[Integer 64 bits](/4Dv20R6/4D/20-R6/4D-field-types.300-7003399.en.html#105997)" type field values.
+For example, 4D internally converts the "*Integer 64 bits*" type field values.
 This provides the following results:

 ```4d
  $vType1:=Type([myTable]Long64field) //$vType=Is integer 64 bits